Cuda-Chen/ms2rms/README.md

 ```
 Where:
 - `time window size`: measured in seconds.
 It should always bigger than `0`.
 - `window overlap`: measured in percentage.
-If should always smaller than `100`.
+It should always smaller than `100`.

 # Output Format
 ## .rms